eddeighton/eg/docs/index.md

 Welcome to the EG programming language blog.

 EG is a C++ extension language designed for creative programming and experimental gameplay development.

+The project is very much work in progress and the help documentation is far from ready.